-All halls offer on-site laundry, study lounges, computer labs and on-line computer capabilities for each resident student.
-West Campus Village also has a work out facility, game room, and conference room.
+All halls offer on-site laundry and kitchen facilities, study lounges, computer labs and on-line computer capabilities for each resident student.
+West Campus Village also has a work out facility, game room, a conference room as well as a store affiliated with our Dining Services.